Aliases for ADAM10 Gene

 Members of the ADAM family are cell surface proteins with a unique structure possessing both potential adhesion and protease domains.
 This gene encodes and ADAM family member that cleaves many proteins including TNF-alpha and E-cadherin. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ADAM10 Gene

 ADAM10 (ADAM Metallopeptidase Domain 10) is a Protein Coding gene.
 Diseases associated with ADAM10 include reticulate acropigmentation of kitamura and alzheimer disease 18.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
+Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
 GO annotations related to this gene include protein homodimerization activity and receptor binding.
 An important paralog of this gene is ADAM17.

 UniProtKB/Swiss-Prot for ADAM10 Gene